ringcentral/ringcentral-api-docs/docs/chat/manual/attachments.md

 ],
 ```

 **image_url** — A string url used to display a single image at the bottom of a message.
 We currently support GIF, JPEG and PNG.
-Glip only support “HTTPS” Url’s.
+Glip only support "HTTPS" Urls.
 If the URL is a http url we show a placeholder.

 **thumb_url** — A string url used to display a thumbnail to the right of a message (82x82)